AyaDilara/AxisMed-Elite/docs/prd-antidoping.md

 - Doctor — prescribes medications and supplements; needs to be warned before saving, not after the athlete is compromised.
 - Team delegate — certifies the athlete to a team; relies on clearance being trustworthy, and sees clearance status only.
+- Compliance reviewer (proposed role) — reviews the audit trail, including prohibited-substance justifications; read-only, prescribes and certifies nothing.
+Not present in the current four-role system; see below.

 ## Goals & Success Metric